Jeremy Leggett: Books

 Leggett is author of five books: The Carbon War (2000), an eyewitness account of the climate negotiations in the 1990s; Half Gone (2005), an account of the interaction between oil depletion and climate change; The Solar Century (2009), a vision of the solar revolution; The Energy of Nations: Risk Blindness and the Road to Renaissance (2013); and The Winning of the Carbon War: Power and Politics on the Front Lines of Climate and Clean Energy (2016).
-He is a contributor to the Guardian and the Financial Times.
-He lectures on business and society at the universities of Cambridge and St. Gallen, and is an Associate Fellow at Oxford University.
+He is a contributor to The Guardian and the Financial Times.
+He has lectured on business and society at the universities of Cambridge and St. Gallen, and has been an Associate Fellow at Oxford University.

 Awards

-Described by the Observer as "Britain's most respected green energy boss, Leggett has been an Entrepreneur of the Year at the New Energy Awards, and a CNN Principal Voice.
-His awards include the President's Prize and the Lyell Fund of the Geological Society, the US Climate Institute’s Award for Advancing Understanding, UK Climate Week's Most Inspirational Person Award, Outstanding Individual Award at the 2013 international Solar Industry Awards, and at the 2014 Business Green Leaders Awards, Champion of the Year in promoting the green economy.
+Described by The Observer as "Britain's most respected green energy boss", Leggett has been an Entrepreneur of the Year at the New Energy Awards and a CNN Principal Voice.
+His awards include the President's Prize and the Lyell Fund of the Geological Society, the US Climate Institute's Award for Advancing Understanding, UK Climate Week's Most Inspirational Person Award, Outstanding Individual Award at the 2013 international Solar Industry Awards, and at the 2014 Business Green Leaders Awards, Champion of the Year in promoting the green economy.
 He was the first person to be appointed a Hillary Institute Hillary Laureate for International Leadership on Climate Change (2009).
 At the 2009 Rosenblatt New Energy Awards Leggett won in the Entrepreneur of the Year category.

 Leggett received an Honorary Doctorate from Heriot-Watt University in 2010.

 Climate change

 Leggett has called for a rapid strategic withdrawal from fossil fuels and argues that coal should be left in the ground.
 Leggett has been critical of the lack of reporting by the British mainstream media on the economic imperatives of climate change abatement.
 Leggett is known for his support of microgeneration technology in the fight to abate global warming.
 Recently, Leggett has spoken in depth about the great dangers of allowing carbon assets to be viewed at zero risk of impairment if promised action on climate change does take place.

-In his 2009 book, The Solar Century, Leggett is critical of nuclear power, saying that it cannot come online quickly enough to mitigate climate change; that the nuclear industry still hasn't found a way to deal with its radioactive wastes; and that investing in nuclear power would mean less money for other initiatives involving energy conservation, energy efficiency, and renewable energy.
+In his 2009 book The Solar Century, Leggett is critical of nuclear power, saying that it cannot come online quickly enough to mitigate climate change; that the nuclear industry still has not found a way to deal with its radioactive wastes; and that investing in nuclear power would mean less money for other initiatives involving energy conservation, energy efficiency, and renewable energy.
 Leggett also states that carbon capture and storage has a "substantial timing problem" as it will take fifteen to twenty years to introduce the technology.